ansible/ansible/docs/docsite/rst/plugins/lookup.rst

       debug: msg={{item}}
       with_items: [1, 2, 3]

-You can combine them with :doc:`../playbooks_filters`, :doc:`../playbooks_tests` and even each other to do some complex data generation and maniplulation:
+You can combine lookups with :doc:`../playbooks_filters`, :doc:`../playbooks_tests` and even each other to do some complex data generation and maniplulation.
+For example:

 .. code-block:: yaml